Yogesh25900/naukri/README.md

 # naukri
-a test of NLP based job recommendation plaform
+a test of NLP based job recommendation platform